RedCrafter07/Re-Auth-API/README.md

 # Re-Auth-API
 The API Wrapper for the Re-Auth API.

-# Important note
-Re-Auth is no longer online, but you can download the sourcecode, when it will get published.
-This package should completely apply, when you change a few urls.

 ## But wait...
 What is re-auth?
 A modern authentication system.
 Read more on our [homepage](https://auth.redcrafter07.de).